sradc/sradc.github.io/_posts/2023-05-29-bert-from-scratch.md

 - The code is available as a Jupyter notebook, [here](https://github.com/sradc/pretraining-BERT/blob/main/pretraining_BERT.ipynb).
 - The dataset is available as a Hugging Face dataset, [here](https://huggingface.co/datasets/sradc/chunked-shuffled-wikipedia20220301en-bookcorpusopen).

-People generally associate the training of large language models with GPU or TPU clusters, rather than desktop PCs, and the following plot illustrates the difference between the compute resources I used to train this model, and the resources used to train the original BERT-base model.
+The training of large language models is generally associated with GPU or TPU clusters, rather than desktop PCs, and the following plot illustrates the difference between the compute resources I used to train this model, and the resources used to train the original BERT-base model.

 <p align="center">
     <img